StanfordDataCompressionClass/notes/src/lossless_iid/arithmetic_coding.md

 The issue is that, as we increase the block size $B$, our codebook size increases exponentially as $|\mathcal{X}|^B$.
 The larger the codebook size the more complicated the encoding/decoding becomes, the more memory we need, the higher the latency etc. For example, if we look at the tree above, the codebook size is $2^5 = 32$.
 This is quite manageable.
-However, this wouldn't have been the case if our alphabet size was $256$ instead of $2$.
+However, this wouldn't have been the case if our alphabet size was $256$ for a byte coder instead of $2$.
 In that case, block code of size `5` has a codebook = $2^{40}$, which is definitely unmanageable.

 Thus, even though with block size $B$, we obtain compression as close as `1/B bits/symbol` to entropy $H(X)$, the idea doesn't hold ground practically.
-That is, in fact the problem which Arithmetic coding solves:
+That is, in fact the problem which Arithmetic coding solves.

 ## Arithmetic coding: Introduction